tommyettinger/jdkgdxds/README.md

 ```
 to whatever module uses an `android` or `com.android.application` plugin.
 The `desugar_jdk_libs` version should only be updated if
 you have checked for compatibility with your Android Gradle Plugin version; see [Android docs](https://developer.android.com/studio/write/java8-support#library-desugaring-versions).
-In short, if you use Android Gradle Plugin 7.3.0, you should use `'com.android.tools:desugar_jdk_libs:1.2.3'`.
-If you use Android
+In short, if you use Android Gradle Plugin 7.4.0 or later (the default for gdx-liftoff projects), you should use
-Gradle Plugin 7.4.0 or later, you should use `'com.android.tools:desugar_jdk_libs:2.0.3'`.
+`'com.android.tools:desugar_jdk_libs:2.0.3'`.
+If you use Android Gradle Plugin 7.3.0, you should use
+`'com.android.tools:desugar_jdk_libs:1.2.3'`.
 You may need to set the `minSdkVersion`
 to a higher value, depending on where it is already; 19 is known to work, and 16 probably works.

 The dependency (and `inherits` line) on digital is not necessary for jdkgdxds 0.2.8, but is necessary starting in 1.0.3 and later.
 The dependency and `inherits` line for funderby is new in 1.0.4 .
 Versions 1.0.1 and 1.0.2 also depended on
 [juniper](https://github.com/tommyettinger/juniper) 0.1.0 ; if you intend to use the
-randomized algorithms here (like shuffles), then depending on Juniper (0.3.9) might be a good idea, though it is still optional.
+randomized algorithms here (like shuffles), then depending on Juniper (0.4.0) might be a good idea, though it is still optional.
+Another option for random number generation, if you use libGDX, is [cringe](https://github.com/tommyettinger/cringe).
 The versions are expected to increase somewhat for digital as bugs are found and fixed, but a low version number isn't a bad thing
 for that library -- both digital and juniper were both mostly drawn from code in this library, and were tested significantly here.
 The version for funderby is expected to stay at or around 0.1.1, since it is a relatively small library and is probably complete.